 Firefox 67 was released earlier this week and it came with an invisible but significant change.
 Firefox users, or 10 % of the worldwide desktop web market share, just had their default browser settings changed to block cross-site tracking cookies by default.

-So what does this change really mean?
+So, what does this change mean?
 This doesn’t mean that Firefox have started to outright block web advertising; Mozilla rejected that idea in 2018 after realizing small creators and websites were entirely dependent on ads for income.

 Google Analytics is everywhere including on Mozilla’s own websites!
 You’ll see notices about Firefox blocking cookies from Google Analytics if you pull up Firefox’s developer tools while visiting just about any Mozilla web property.
 Google Analytics tracking codes are even injected into copies of Firefox you download from the Mozilla website.